-If you need to enter very small or big number into any of the numeric fields, open the menu available in Soft Numeric Keypad.
+Note: If you need to enter very small or big number into Factor field, open the menu available in Soft Numeric Keypad.
 When applicable, the menu contains a possibility to insert an exponent.
-This allows entering numbers in scientific notation, e.g. -5.775E-07.
+This allows entering numbers in scientific notation, e.g. 5.775E-07.